 I love charcuterie!
 Building beautiful boards, creating the perfect bite, I am all about it.
 A breakfast charcuterie board is such a fun offering for morning or midday gatherings like Galentines parties, Mother's Day brunches, or baby showers.

 Need some healthy and homemade recipes to fill this board?
-Try these Crispy Paleo Waffles, this Almond Butter Banana Bread, this AIP Breakfast Sausage, this Berry Chia Seed Pudding, or these Gluten-Free Blackberry Muffins.
+Try these Crispy Paleo Waffles, this Paleo Almond Butter Banana Bread, this AIP Breakfast Sausage, these Sugar-Free Gluten-Free Banana Muffins, or these Gluten-Free Blackberry Muffins.

 Breakfast/brunch charcuterie is a winning option for any mid-day party or gathering.
 Here is why I love this board: